 The ALAS2 gene encodes a protein known as erythroid specific 5-aminolevulinate synthase 2.
 Mutations of the ALAS2 gene lead to the overproduction of this enzyme, which, in turn, results in elevated levels of a chemical called protoporphyrin.
 Protoporphyrin abnormally accumulates in certain tissues of the body, especially the blood, liver, and skin.
 The symptoms of X-linked protoporphyria develop because of this abnormal accumulation of protoporphyrin.
 For example, when protoporphyrins absorb energy from sunlight, they enter an excited state (photoactivation) and this abnormal activation results in the characteristic damage to the skin.
 Accumulation of protoporphyrins in the liver causes toxic damage to the liver and may contribute to the formation of gallstones.
 Protoporphyrin is formed within red blood cells in the bone marrow and then enters the blood plasma, which carries it to the skin where it can be photoactivated by sunlight and cause damage.
 The liver removes protoporphyrin from the blood plasma and secretes it into the bile.

 X-linked protoporphyria affects males and females.
 However, males usually develop a severe form of the disorder while females with an ALAS2 mutation may range from having no symptoms (asymptomatic) to developing a severe form of the disorder.
 The exact incidence or prevalence of X-linked protoporphyria is unknown.
-The disorder has only been reported in the medical literature in a handful of families in Europe and South Africa.
+The disorder has only been reported in the medical literature in a handful of families in Europe, South Africa and Japan.